mropert/mropert.github.io/_posts/2025-04-30-making_games_tick_part2.md

 Now say you are new to the codebase and you ask yourself "what does the game simulation do?".
 You look at this and the only thing one can tell is...
 "I have no idea".
-To be able to tell, one would have to look up the implementation of each `GameObject::tick()` override and then make a guess about the order they are evaluated (by type? by spawn timestamp?) and then another guess about which ones are active and which one may not.
+To be able to tell, one would have to look up the implementation of each `GameObject::tick()` override and then make a guess about the order they are evaluated (by type? by spawn timestamp?) and then another guess about which ones are active and which ones may not.

-A lot of criticism of Object Oriented Programming has been written over the years, especially in games programming circles, so it is a bit curious to see at the heat of most game engines in its most canonically wrong form.
+A lot of criticism of Object Oriented Programming has been written over the years, especially in games programming circles, so it is a bit curious to see at the heart of most game engines in its most canonically wrong form.

 This isn't an exaggeration, one of the biggest issues brought up against OOP architectures is